 You can source for both perishable and non-perishable goods.
 But if you are sourcing for perishable goods, give the supplier minimal lead time to help you with the minimal inventory approach.
 Whereas when sourcing for non-perishable products, ensure that the supplier quotes a lead time that is less than the period in which the inventory reaches zero.
 Doing so safeguards you from losing inventory.

 After getting the product, you should transform it into a final product according to the consumer’s taste and preferences.
 At this stage, activities such as testing, assembling and packaging occur.
 You can also get feedback from the consumers.
-The feedback will help you make any necessary product improvement.
+The feedback will help you make any necessary product improvements.

 Delivering helps with both direct and indirect integration of the business with its clients.
 It can make or destroy the brand image of your business.
 When the consumers order a product, they have high expectations in your logistics and delivery channels.
 Businesses use different freights such as air and road, or rail and road, to have an easy and fast delivery.